 Daal (also known as dal, dahl, dhal) happens to be the very first meal I made after I got married.
-I had no knowledge of cooking (chopping onions was my biggest fear) and my mother knowing what a novice I was in the kitchen suggested that I should start with daal.
-Because it’s pretty hard to mess up and also super delicious, and it would be less likely that I would put the kitchen on fire. :p
+I had no knowledge of cooking (chopping onions was my biggest fear) and my mother knowing what a novice I was in the kitchen suggested that I should start with this easy recipe Because it’s pretty hard to mess up and also super delicious, and it would be less likely that I would put the kitchen on fire. :p

 I remember whenever we would come back home from a long road trip / flight, my mother would go straight into the kitchen and within 30 minutes there would be a delicious spread of daal chawal, kebab and salad would be ready.
-Daal is a comfort food in most Indian and Pakistani households.
+Lentils are a comfort food in most Indian and Pakistani households.
 And to date, it’s one of my favorite meals to make because it’s delicious and super easy to make.
 If you’re a regular reader around here, you must know by now that I don’t do difficult cooking at all.
 I’m probably the laziest cook in the world, and I believe that’s the way it should be.
 Food doesn’t have to be difficult to be delicious.

 How Do You Make Indian Dal?